Valentino challenges masculine notions by opening menswear previews at Milan Fashion Week - ExBulletin

 From his three-brand group’s perch with 100 stores globally, Plein says the post-pandemic boom showed a slight dip in May and his conclusion: People are spending on travel and enjoying life, rather than on clothes.

 Plein is part of a trend that includes a full calendar of events.
-He hosted an Oscar party at the 2023 Cannes film festival and a slew of invite-only fashion events, confirming that the luxury shopper, on the whole, wants to be wooed with experiences in the flesh.
+He hosted an Oscar party at the 2023 Cannes Film Festival and a slew of invitation-only fashion events, confirming that the luxury shopper, by and large, wants to be wooed with experiences in the flesh.

 Billionaire, luxury menswear brand Pleins, unveiled its latest collection during Milan Fashion Week, with new releases including a 24-hour jersey suit, taking the well-traveled man out of a night flight with fresh air and ready for meetings in a soft double-sided silhouette.
 Plein also included two denim looks, continuing a familiar comfort trend.